Updated July 10, 2017.

-Will unvaccinated children who move from one California school or district to another have to meet the vaccination requirements of new students?
+Will unvaccinated children with personal belief exemptions who move from one California school or district to another have to meet the vaccination requirements of new students?

-Not unless the student is entering a vaccination checkpoint — a child care facility or preschool; a transitional kindergarten or kindergarten; or seventh grade.
+Not unless the student is entering a vaccination checkpoint grade span — a child care facility or preschool; a transitional kindergarten/kindergarten; or seventh grade.
 Personal belief exemptions can be transferred between child care facilities and schools in California, both within and across school districts, according to the state.
 Personal belief exemptions from another state or country are not valid.

 What vaccinations are required of unvaccinated students before entering 7th grade?

 What are the options for parents who do not want to have their children vaccinated by want to enroll them in school?

 What is homeschooling and independent study?